genomicsclass/book/pages/interactions_and_contrasts.md

 ##   0.9214706  -0.5141176
 ```

-Keep in mind that the coefficients are just the mean of the pull observations, and the difference between the means of the two groups:
+These two estimated coefficients are the mean of the pull observations (the first estimated coefficient) and the difference between the means of the two groups (the second coefficient).
+We can show this with R code:

 ```r